randallhunt/rumble-routine/README.md

 ## Installation

-Since it's still in development, it isn't listed yet on the Chrome Extensions web site.
-But you can download the source if you want and install it by hand.
+Install directly from the [Chrome Extensions](https://chromewebstore.google.com/detail/rumble-routine/djaaljlanegcfhbnmgcneaijiafgcccc) web site.
+Or if you prefer, you can download the source from this repo and install by hand.

-But I wouldn't recommend it... unless you're a developer and you want to lend a hand!
-The current source isn't complete enough to be functional to a normal user just yet.